mediamonks/frontend-coding-standards/README.md

 - [x] Read the description of the ticket / email again.
 Did you really do what is asked for?
 Does your change solve the issue?
 - [x] Run build tasks and see if they actually works
 - [x] Does your project have code that isn't used anymore?
 Throw it away!
+- [X] Make sure all linting is passing

 #### UI Task
 - [x] Check if HTML5 Semantic Elements are used appropriately (`header`, `section`, `footer`, `main`...).